-Policy Activities Customers' welfare The Code of Conduct requires that Petron deal openly and honestly with its customers and that Petron is committed to supply goods and services of the highest quality standards backed by efficient after sales service consistent with the requirements of its customers to ensure their total satisfaction.
-The quality standards are required to at least meet the required national and applicable international standards.
+Policy Activities Petron with its commit services standare sales s requirer ensure quality least me de of Conduct requires that deal openly and honestly customers and that Petron is ted to supply goods and of the highest quality ds backed by efficient after ervice consistent with the ments of its customers to their total satisfaction.
+The standards are required to at the required national and alle international standards.
 Petron complies with all applicable laws and regulations in connection with the refining and marketing of its products.
 The Company's continued network expansion ensures the availability of the Company's products even in the most remote areas of the country.
 The improvement of existing service stations through various engineering and maintenance projects resulted in upgraded facilities.
 The installation of CCTV cameras in service stations was also commenced in 2012 in Metro Manila for the safety and protection of customers and service station personnel.